 War Powers Resolution

 Cyberattacks challenge the statutory requirement that “the President in every possible instance shall consult with Congress before introducing United States Armed Forces into hostilities” because cyber offensives can be conducted without the appearance of traditional modes of force.
-How can we stipulate a requirement that the president submit to Congressional oversight before extended military hostilities when we have not distinctly defined, and colloquial understandings do not clarify, what constitutes force or hostilities in the cyber realm?
+How can we stipulate a requirement that the president submit to congressional oversight before extended military hostilities when we have not distinctly defined, and colloquial understandings do not clarify, what constitutes force or hostilities in the cyber realm?

-Moreover, because the president may use force for up to sixty days without submitting it for Congressional authorization, the law is not precise about whether the president needs authorization for a cyber program that takes months or years to develop but only finds hostile application for a short period of time.
+Moreover, because the president may use force for up to sixty days without submitting it for congressional authorization, the law is not precise about whether the president needs authorization for a cyber program that takes months or years to develop but only finds hostile application for a short period of time.
 And we may conclude based on recent history that where lines around law of armed conflict are hazy, presidents are not shy about interpreting its scope to lend the broadest executive power.

 But there is more: with the advent of drone warfare, it is clear that many, if not all, sophisticated weapons will have a cyber element.
 Again, Stuxnet emerges not only as the impetus for embracing a new understanding of US national security law but as a harbinger of a new, integrated model of warfare.
 Stuxnet introduced what can happen when cyber and kinetic tools are married to create both cyber and kinetic damage, blurring the lines of what requires congressional authorization.

 This sea change led to the promulgation of Presidential Policy Directive 20 (PPD-20), signed in October 2012, which explicitly provides for Offensive Cyber Effects Operations (OCEO).
-The directive, which was secret but later leaked, claims can “advance US national objectives around the world with little or no warning to the adversary or target and with potential effects ranging from subtle to severely damaging.”
+The directive, which was secret but later leaked, claims that the OCEO can “advance US national objectives around the world with little or no warning to the adversary or target and with potential effects ranging from subtle to severely damaging.”

 With these broad powers, it is clear that advances in cyber technology challenge existing national security definitions and result in an intensification of the president’s power.
 As national security scholar and US Court of Appeals for the Armed Forces Chief Judge Jamie Baker observed back in 2007, “Definitions of ‘national security’ abound,” but “the National Security Act does not define ‘national security.’
 Neither does the PATRIOT Act.”
 Thus US national security law is driven by the politico-military situation in which the law is applied.
 It is unsurprising that it leads to potential overreach.
-One other central area of national security law is the novel situations and the liberties the government has taken under espionage law.
+The novel situations and the liberties the government has taken under espionage law are one other central area of national security law.

 Espionage